Visit the Atlas Mountains, Morocco

 The mountains’ broad russet slopes are dotted with scrubby pines and lacy cedars, and the peaks gleam with snow even in the warmer months.
 Dirt roads and narrow footpaths snake through the otherwise pristine landscape, and in the moist, green valleys you’ll wind past herds of goats, wild herbs and small, remote Berber villages.

 A 90-minute drive from Marrakesh, the range is easy to visit and you can opt to explore on foot or in a 4x4.
-If you choose to go on foot, there are a variety of routes you can take, from moderate walks to challenging multi-day treks.
+If you choose to hike, there are a variety of routes you can take, from moderate walks to challenging multi-day treks.

-One of the most rewarding walks is up the slopes of Mount Toubkal, the highest point in North Africa.
+One of the most rewarding hikes is up the slopes of Mount Toubkal, the highest point in North Africa.
 The three-day climb to its soaring summit (4,167 m or 13,671 ft) requires a good level of fitness but no technical expertise.
-And, at the wind-scoured top, you’re rewarded with seemingly endless vistas of crags and valleys retreating back to the distance-hazed horizon.
+And, at the wind-scoured top, you’re rewarded with seemingly endless vistas of crags and valleys retreating into the distance-hazed horizon.

 The Berbers are the original inhabitants of these vast mountains and their civilization reaches back more than eight millennia.
 Their traditional flat-roofed homes, made from packed stone and earth, seem to have grown from the mountains themselves.
 They make a living farming and herding livestock, using age-old techniques to live in the fertile valleys between the forbidding slopes.